Prayag Kumbh Mela: Early records of the Magh Mela

 There is no record of a Kumbh Mela with a 12-year cycle at Prayag before the 19th century.
 The Prayag Mahatmya section of the Matsya Purana states the exalted holiness of Prayag in the Magha month, but does not mention any "Kumbh Mela".
 Bengal's prominent spiritual leader Chaitanya visited Prayag in 1514, and participated in a bath on the Makara Sankranti.
 The Bengali language source Chaitanya Charitamrita mentions that he visited a Magh Mela (and not a Kumbh Mela).
 The 16th century Ramcharitmanas of Tulsidas mentions the mela in Allahabad as an annual one, but does not contain any reference to a 12-year cycle.
 Tabaqat-i-Akbari (c.
 1590s) of Nizamuddin Ahmad also mentions that the mela as annual.
 It states that after the rabi harvest, Hindus came to the Triveni Sangam in such large numbers that the jungles and the plains were not sufficient to hold them.
 Ain-i-Akbari, also from the 16th century, mentions that Allahabad is especially holy in the month of Magha.
 Khulasat-ut-Tawarikh (c.
 1695-1699) uses the term "Kumbh Mela" to describe only the Mela at Haridwar; it only mentions the existence of an annual Mela at Allahabad.
 Yadgar-i-Bahaduri (1834 CE) similarly mentions that the mela at Allahabad is held every winter in Magha, when the sun enters the Capricorn.

-The British East India Company gained control of the Allahabad area after the Treaty of Allahabad in 1765.
-The early British records contain detailed information about the annual Magh Mela at Allahabad, collected for tax-related and administrative purposes.
+The British East India Company gained control of the Prayagraj area after the Treaty of Allahabad in 1765.
+The early British records contain detailed information about the annual Magh Mela at Prayagraj, collected for tax-related and administrative purposes.
 But none of these records call the mela by the name "Kumbh", nor do they suggest any specific significance (such as larger crowds) to a Mela held every 12th year.
 In contrast, there are multiple references to the name "Kumbh Mela" as well as a 12-year cycle for the Haridwar Kumbh Mela.
-There are several records of applications from Hindu princes seeking tax-free attendance at the Mela at Allahabad.
+There are several records of applications from Hindu princes seeking tax-free attendance at the Mela at Prayagraj.
 Again, all of these describe the mela as an annual one.
 Bholanath Chunder (1869) of Asiatic Society also mentions "the especial great mela" at Allahabad as an annual one, held in January.